MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

  A reference to a [CDBVariant](../../mfc/reference/cdbvariant-class.md) object containing the bookmark value for a specific record.

 ### Remarks
- To determine if bookmarks are supported on the recordset, call [CanBookmark](#crecordset__canbookmark).
-To make bookmarks available if they are supported, you must set the **CRecordset::useBookmarks** option in the `dwOptions` parameter of the [Open](#crecordset__open) member function.
+ To determine if bookmarks are supported on the recordset, call [CanBookmark](#canbookmark).
+To make bookmarks available if they are supported, you must set the **CRecordset::useBookmarks** option in the `dwOptions` parameter of the [Open](#open) member function.

 > [!NOTE]
 >  If bookmarks are unsupported or unavailable, calling `SetBookmark` will result in an exception being thrown.
 Bookmarks are not supported on forward-only recordsets.

- To first retrieve the bookmark for the current record, call [GetBookmark](#crecordset__getbookmark), which saves the bookmark value to a `CDBVariant` object.
+ To first retrieve the bookmark for the current record, call [GetBookmark](#getbookmark), which saves the bookmark value to a `CDBVariant` object.
 Later, you can return to that record by calling `SetBookmark` using the saved bookmark value.

 > [!NOTE]
 >  After certain recordset operations, you should check the bookmark persistence before calling `SetBookmark`.
 For example, if you retrieve a bookmark with `GetBookmark` and then call **Requery**, the bookmark may no longer be valid.
-Call [CDatabase::GetBookmarkPersistence](../../mfc/reference/cdatabase-class.md#cdatabase__getbookmarkpersistence) to check whether you can safely call `SetBookmark`.
+Call [CDatabase::GetBookmarkPersistence](../../mfc/reference/cdatabase-class.md#getbookmarkpersistence) to check whether you can safely call `SetBookmark`.

  For more information about bookmarks and recordset navigation, see the articles [Recordset: Bookmarks and Absolute Positions (ODBC)](../../data/odbc/recordset-bookmarks-and-absolute-positions-odbc.md) and [Recordset: Scrolling (ODBC)](../../data/odbc/recordset-scrolling-odbc.md).

-##  <a name="crecordset__setfielddirty"></a>  CRecordset::SetFieldDirty
+##  <a name="setfielddirty"></a>  CRecordset::SetFieldDirty
  Flags a field data member of the recordset as changed or as unchanged.

 ```